gaborcsardi/clock/tests/testthat/_snaps/date.md

 # can handle invalid dates

     Invalid date found at location 2.
-Resolve invalid date issues by specifying the `invalid` argument.
+    i Resolve invalid date issues by specifying the `invalid` argument.

+# cannot get the zone of a Date

+    Can't get the zone of a 'Date'.

+# cannot set the zone of a Date

+    Can't set the zone of a 'Date'.

 # <date> op <duration>